Alejogb1/job-board/blog-data/how-to-do-bidirectional-gru-from-keras-weight-to-inference-in-c.md

 id: "how-to-do-bidirectional-gru-from-keras-weight-to-inference-in-c"
 ---

-alright, so you're trying to take a keras bidirectional gru model and get it running inference in c. i've been down that road more than once, and it's definitely a place where things can get… interesting. let me walk you through what i've learned, focusing on a practical approach that avoids most of the deep-dive theory.
+, so you're trying to take a keras bidirectional gru model and get it running inference in c. i've been down that road more than once, and it's definitely a place where things can get… interesting. let me walk you through what i've learned, focusing on a practical approach that avoids most of the deep-dive theory.

 first off, the core issue isn't really about bidirectional grus themselves, it's about bridging the gap between a high-level framework like keras and a low-level language like c. keras is fantastic for building and training models but it abstracts away all the low-level matrix math. c, on the other hand, requires you to do everything by hand. this means you’ll need to extract the weights from your keras model, then manually implement the gru computations in c, taking into account both forward and backward directions.